Shahbazhassan/input-focus/README.md

 Shift focus to next field by press tab

-Paste Jquery code in files where you want to add this functionality, Add class into your Input Field
+Paste Jquery code in files where you want to add this functionality, Change class name according to your Input Field
 Change div structure according to your need.